A Deep Dive Into the Medical Billing Process

 5. Claims Submission

 Once medical billers prepare the detailed invoice, the next critical step is claims submission or submitting a claim.
-This involves sending the invoice to the patient’s insurance company, following specific formats and timelines.
+Claims process in medical billing involves sending the invoice to the patient’s insurance company, following specific formats and timelines.
 Making sure the insurance company has the right tools for accepting claims is important for a smooth reimbursement process.

 Experienced billers ensure quick acceptance and payment, improving billing efficiency and workflow.